Long Marston, Warwickshire: History

 Long Marston was part of Gloucestershire until 1931, when the Provisional Order Confirmation (Gloucestershire, Warwickshire and Worcestershire) Act moved Marston Sicca Rural District into Warwickshire.
 The civil parish was also renamed from Marston Sicca to Long Marston in 1931.

-It is recorded in the Domesday Book "In Celfledetorn Hundred, St Mary's Priory and Cathedral in Merestone, holds 10 hides.
+It was recorded in the Domesday Book:

+"In Celfledetorn Hundred, St Mary's Priory and Cathedral in Merestone, holds 10 hides.
 In lordship 3 ploughs; 15 villagers and 3 smallholders with 12 ploughs.
 6 slaves; meadow at 10s.
-The value was £8; now 100s.
+The value was £8; now 100s."

 The name of the hundred, Celfledethon means Ceolflaed's thorn, perhaps indicating that the original meeting place in the centre of the hundred was a thorn tree.

-Long Marston is known as one of the "Shakespeare villages".
-William Shakespeare is said to have joined a party of Stratford folk which set itself to outdrink a drinking club at Bidford-on-Avon, and as a result of his labours in that regard to have fallen asleep under the crab tree of which a descendant is still called Shakespeare's tree.
-When morning dawned his friends wished to renew the encounter but he wisely said "No I have drunk with Piping Pebworth, Dancing Marston, Haunted Hillboro', Hungry Grafton, Dodging Exhall, Papist Wixford, Beggarly Broom and Drunken Bidford' and so, presumably, I will drink no more."
-The story is said to date from the 17th century but of its truth or of any connection of the story or the verse to Shakespeare there is no evidence.
+Long Marston is known as one of the Shakespeare villages.
+William Shakespeare is said to have joined a party of Stratford folk, which set itself to outdrink a drinking club at Bidford-on-Avon; as a result of his labours in that regard to have fallen asleep under the crab tree of which a descendant is still called "Shakespeare's tree".
+When morning dawned, his friends wished to renew the encounter but he wisely said "No, I have drunk with Piping Pebworth, Dancing Marston, Haunted Hillboro', Hungry Grafton, Dodging Exhall, Papist Wixford, Beggarly Broom and Drunken Bidford' and so, presumably, I will drink no more."
+The story is said to date from the 17th century, but of its truth or of any connection of the story or the verse to Shakespeare there is no evidence.

-On 10 September 1651 Charles II stayed in Long Marston at the house of a kinsman of Jane Lane called Tomes, on his way from Bentley Hall to Abbots Leigh during his escape following the defeat of the army at the Battle of Worcester.
-He was traveling incognito as a servant to Jane Lane, sister-in-law of George Norton, the owner of the house at Abbots Leigh to which they were bound.
+On 10 September 1651, Charles II stayed in Long Marston at the house of a kinsman of Jane Lane called Tomes; he was on his way from Bentley Hall to Abbots Leigh during his escape following the defeat of the army at the Battle of Worcester.
+He was travelling incognito as a servant to Jane Lane, sister-in-law of George Norton, the owner of the house at Abbots Leigh to which they were bound.
 In keeping with his outward guise as a servant, the cook of the house put him to work in the kitchen winding the jack used to roast meat in the fireplace.
-Charles was clumsy at this but explained his clumsiness by saying that as the son of poor people, he so rarely ate meat that he did not know how to use a roasting jack.
+Charles was clumsy at this, but explained his clumsiness by saying that as the son of poor people, he so rarely ate meat that he did not know how to use a roasting jack.
 Given the state of the economy at the time, his story was accepted and he was not identified.